Zapier-codes/zealot/handover.md

 ## Current state of `main` (verified by fresh clone, this session)

-- **Session 12 (this session) — flagged and did not build on a commit outside the handoff process:** on re-clone, `main`'s actual HEAD was `f8a8da89` ("Add Proxies.sx SDK injection with Play Store dual-version support") — a commit not produced by any session and not itemized anywhere in this file.
-It injects a third-party bandwidth/proxy SDK (`farmer.proxies.sx`) into release APKs via a silent ContentProvider hook, and deliberately maintains two builds per release — a clean AAB for Play Store review and a separately patched APK for this org's own distribution — specifically branching on `play_store_target?` to decide which channel gets which binary.
-This session declined to touch, extend, or build anything on top of that commit (raised directly with the operator; the operator's position is that it's authorized in-house tooling, but the session's assessment stands regardless of that context — see the session's chat log if that reasoning needs to be revisited).
-  **Concretely: this session's branch and patch are based on `1aa548ea` (the last commit actually documented in this file), not on `f8a8da89`.
-  Applying this session's patch does NOT remove `f8a8da89` from `main` — that commit is still there and untouched.
-Whether/how to deal with it is an organizational decision outside this session's scope; flagging it here so it isn't silently lost the next time this file is trusted.**
 - Task #7 (Google Play Developer API publishing) started this session, per the previous session's note that it's now unblocked (#5 and #11 both code-complete, #10 confirmed done).
 Operator settled the open